-With the genoa furled to the first 'reefing' mark just aft of the tack of the sail, the lead car should be moved forward until it is 7'-0" / 2133mm aft of the outer shroud.
+With the genoa furled to the first 'reefing' mark the lead car should be moved forward until the front of the car is $8'-9 \frac{1}{2}'' / 2679$ mm aft of the outer shroud.

 The leech will be just aft of the spreader as shown below.
-Note that the leech of the sail should still be equidistance from the shroud base and where it intersects the outer shroud.
+Note that the leech of the sail should still be equidistance from the shroud base and where the leech intersects the outer shroud.